ECMA-262-3 in detail. Chapter 5. Functions.

 });

-In that case when some variable stores a reference to the FE, the function remains in memory and is accessible via this variable name (because variables as we know influence VO):
+In case a FE is assigned to a variable, the function remains stored in memory and can later be accessed via this variable name (because variables as we know influence VO):

 var foo = function () {